LurieChildrensBioinformatics/introR/content/material/Day1.md

+## Slides <a href="../slides/Day1.pdf" target="_blank">here</a>

 # Basics of R

 R is a programming language designed for statistical modelling and data analysis.
 It is heavily supported by an active community, where new tools for data handling, visualization, and statistical analysis are constantly developed and shared.

 > **The learning goals for today are:**
 >
-> -   become familiar with R, its syntax and basic notions
+> -   become familiar with R, its syntax and basic principles
-> -   become familiar with the key functionality of the tidyverse
+> -   know how to use R as a calculator
 > -   understand and write simple R scripts
+> -   perform basic operations on data
-> -   be able to write documents in Rmarkdown
+> -   be able to make simple plots

 ## First steps